For most people, the holidays are a time to relax and unwind with family and friends. It’s also when consumers rush to buy gifts for their loved ones.

-At this time of year, cyber criminals are constantly innovating new scams to steal the personal information of unsuspecting consumers, from phishing emails to malware infections.
+At this time of year, cyber criminals are innovating new scams to steal the personal information of unsuspecting consumers, from phishing emails to malware infections.

 1. Phishing scams

 Phishing scams are one of the most popular scams making the rounds.
-While legitimate companies send customers last-minute emails promoting their products, a cyber criminal will send you emails advertising fake products at bargain prices to try to trick you into clicking on a link to a phishing website.
+While legitimate companies send customers last-minute emails promoting their products, a cyber criminal will send you emails advertising fake products at bargain prices to trick you into clicking on a link to a phishing website.

 Scammers can also try to trick you into opening malicious email attachments and infecting your device with malware so that they have an opportunity to steal your personal information.